ansible/ansible/docs/docsite/rst/user_guide/playbooks_conditionals.rst

 Thus if ``x`` is initially undefined, the ``debug`` task will be skipped.
 If this is not the behavior you want, use an ``include_*`` statement to apply a condition only to that statement itself.

-Starting with Ansible 2.0, you can apply conditions to ``import_playbook`` as well as to the other ``import_*`` statements.
+You can apply conditions to ``import_playbook`` as well as to the other ``import_*`` statements.
 When you use this approach, Ansible returns a 'skipped' message for every task on every host that does not match the criteria, creating repetitive output.
 In many cases the :ref:`group_by module <group_by_module>` can be a more streamlined way to accomplish the same objective; see :ref:`os_variance`.

 .. _conditional_includes: